autodesk-platform-services/aps-dx-samples-nodejs/QuantityTakeOff.md

 ## Step 6: Generate quantity takeoff

 Use the `exchangeId` and click on generate quantity takeoff.
-You may adjust the `Category` field encapsulated within single quote.
+You may adjust the `Category` field.
 [See NodeJs code](/services/aps/dx.js).

 ![Step 6](./images/takeoff.png)